Anshuman-Chanial/DegenToken/README.md

 - *Mint Tokens*: The owner can mint new tokens to a specific address using the mint function.
 - *Burn Tokens*: Any token holder can burn their tokens using the burn function.
-- *Redeem Tokens*: Any token holder can redeem their tokens for in-game items using the redeem function.
+- *Redeem Tokens*: Any token holder can redeem their tokens for in-game items using the redeem function, which also records the redeemed items.
+- *Get Redeemed Items*: Query which items a specific player has redeemed using the getRedeemedItems function.

 ## Help